-Within the framework of CBC programme Macedonia - Albania, all contracted projects from the first call reaching the amount of 571.270 EUR have been implemented.
-For the second call for proposals 8 projects reaching the amount of 662.447 EUR have been contracted 3 months ago.
-For the third call, which includes three cumulative years 2009, 2010 and 2011 the amount of financial means to be absorbed reaches 2.700.000 EUR.
+Within the framework of the CBC programme Macedonia - Albania 2007-2013, all contracted projects from the first call reaching the amount of €571.270 have been implemented.
+For the second call for proposals, 8 projects reaching the amount of €662.447 were contracted 3 months previously.
+For the third call, which included three cumulative years 2009, 2010 and 2011, the amount of financial means to be absorbed reached €2.700.000.
 The evaluation process for the third call is expected to start in September 2012.

-The evaluation process of the projects for the first call took very long39.
-There was progress with the projects for the second call, it took twice time less for 9 months.
-JTS explains that the long delay about the first call was as a result of some practical difficulties.
-It was the first time to announce the call for proposals; the Joint Steering Committee was established
+The evaluation process of the projects for the first call took a very long time.51There was progress with the projects for the second call, which was halved over a period of 9 months.
+JTS explains that the long delay of the first call was a result of some practical difficulties.
+It was the first time announcing the call for proposals; the Joint Steering Committee was established after the deadline for submitting proposals, which was against the rules.
+Accordingly, JSC was supposed to be established before the deadline of the call for proposals.
+JTS expect that the last call for proposals will be evaluated very quickly, as JTS staff will assist in the process.